phngbh/DPV/README.md

 # Step by step guide

-This is the analysis code to reproduce the results of the DPV manuscript "Leveraging pretrained large language model for prognosis of type 2 diabetes with longitudinal medical records" [LINK].
+This is the analysis code to reproduce the results of the DPV manuscript [**"Leveraging pretrained large language model for prognosis of type 2 diabetes with longitudinal medical records"**](https://www.medrxiv.org/content/10.1101/2025.02.04.24313200v1).
 Please follow the steps below to run the analysis and the machine learning framework for similar health data.

 ## Data
 The data used in this manuscript was obtained from the Diabetes-Patienten-Verlaufsdokumentation (DPV), an initiative to enhance diabetes research and treatment.
 For more information about the project and data acquitition please visit: https://buster.zibmt.uni-ulm.de/.